mjankari/ee309-lab-report-2/main.typ

 === Question 1

+*What could happen if the diode's type would be changed from silicon to germanium?*

 Switching the diode type from silicon to germanium will result in a lower threshold voltage, as silicon has a threshold voltage of $V_y = 0.7V$, while germanium has $V_y = 0.3V$.